zephir-lang/zephir-docs/en/old/lifecycle.rst

 destructors
 -----------
-And the :code:`destructors` block like this:
+And the :code:'destructors' block like this:

 .. code-block:: json